What is dog education and how is it different from training?

 The main tool of education is the voice and intonation, the main incentive – a treat.
 You can only physically influence your dog when it is really necessary.
 The punishment should be symbolic and not hurt your dog.
 Otherwise, he’ll just start to be afraid of you and certainly stop respecting you.

-The process of education will not only teach your dog acceptable behavior in the home and outdoors, but will also help to shape the relationship between your pet, the owner, and other family members.
+The education will not only teach your dog acceptable behavior in the home and outdoors, but will also help to shape the relationship between your pet, the owner, and other family members.
 Remember that your dog will learn about the nature of your family members and seek to fit into a certain hierarchy as the family is a pack.
 It is important to show your dog that you are his master and that he should always listen to you on time.
 When a dog is still very young, he will automatically see all family members as more experienced and older.
 But a junior, healthy dog will most likely overestimate the picture and try to take a more confident place in the family.
 As a rule, the self-perception of large dogs is based on their strength and that of small dogs on cunning.

 Chastisement, screaming, and rudeness will never help to arouse your dog’s respect.
 He’ll simply start to fear and avoid you and won’t see you as a wise leader.